Page last updated on May 14th, 2021 at 11:10 am

-In order to protect sanitation workers, households with residents infected or suspected to be infected with COVID-19 should carefully and tightly enclose any waste that may be contaminated with the virus in appropriate bags, consider double-bagging the waste, and ensure that curbside containers are not overfilled so the lids can close completely.
+To protect sanitation workers, households with residents infected or suspected to be infected with COVID-19 should carefully and tightly enclose any waste that may be contaminated with the virus in appropriate bags.
+Consider double-bagging the waste and ensure that curbside containers are not overfilled so the lids can close completely.
 Wash your hands thoroughly after handling any COVID-19 waste.
-More information is available on the Idaho DEQ web site here.
+More information is available on the Idaho DEQ Coronavirus Information page.

 Can my dog or cat become sick with COVID-19?

-The CDC has not received any reports about pets or other animals becoming sick with COVID-19.
-Nevertheless, it is recommended that people who are sick with COVID-19 limit contact with animals until more information is known.
-If no one else can care for your pet while you are sick, you should wash your hands before and after you interact with your animal and wear a facemask.
-For more information click here.
+If you are sick with COVID-19, you should restrict contact with people, your pets, and other animals.
+If no one else can care for your pet while you are sick, you should wash your hands before and after you interact with your animal and wear a facemask or cloth face covering.

 What is Idaho doing to monitor the coronavirus risk?

 Idaho Public Health officials are monitoring changes in numbers of infections, hospitalizations, and deaths in each county and public health district, and the state.
-We are working with the Governor’s Office and other state agencies including the Idaho Office of Emergency Management, local public health districts, and healthcare providers around the state, as well as CDC and other states and are working to contain the spread of COVID-19 through contact tracing efforts and providing recommendations for infection prevention and control such as social distancing, hand washing, and wearing masks.
+We are working with the Governor’s Office and other state agencies, including the Idaho Office of Emergency Management, local public health districts, hospitals, laboratories, and healthcare providers around the state, as well as CDC and other states.
+We are working to reduce the spread of COVID-19 through contact tracing efforts and providing recommendations for infection prevention and control such as social distancing, hand washing, and wearing masks.

-Additionally, Gov. Brad Little has launched a new Coronavirus Working Group early in the outbreak.
+Additionally, Gov. Brad Little launched the Coronavirus Working Group early in the outbreak.
 This working group is dedicated to supporting Idaho’s public health agencies and increasing coordination and communication around the multiple aspects of the planning and response effort.
 Other working groups formed by Gov. Little include a Coronavirus Financial Advisory Committee, and an Economic Rebound Advisory Committee

 This website is the best source for Idaho-specific information about the novel coronavirus response.